South Carolina Lawyer for Nursing Home Negligence

 The personal representative of the victim’s estate can also bring a wrongful death cause of action against the nursing home for the benefit of the surviving spouse, children or other heirs (if no surviving spouse or children).
 An award for a survival cause of action is distributed according to South Carolina intestacy laws

 Reporting Nursing Home Abuse

 South Carolina state law requires anyone with actual knowledge of physical or mental abuse to a vulnerable adult by a nursing care facility to report that abuse.
 The Vulnerable Adults Investigations Unit of the South Carolina Law Enforcement Division, in affiliation with SC Department of Mental Health, handles reports on state-run agencies.
 Case reporting for non-state agencies should be made to the Long Term Care Ombudsman Program.
 In a case involving death, any person with a reasonable suspicion that a person died due to the abuse or neglect by a nursing care facility has a duty to inform the coroner or the medical examiner of the death and the suspected cause.

 Legal Help in South Carolina

-If you suspect abuse or neglect led to your loved one’s injury, sudden decline, unexplained injuries or death, contact a nursing home abuse attorney in Rock Hill and Lancaster online or call us at 866-902-8257 and 803-324-7200 for a free case evaluation.
+If you suspect abuse or neglect led to your loved one’s injury, sudden decline, unexplained injuries or death, contact our nursing home abuse attorney in Rock Hill and Lancaster online or call us at 803-324-7200 for a free case evaluation.